 - Intranasal delivery.
 The preferred delivery mode for respiratory and nasal viruses.
 Highest safety profile.
 Potentially stimulates both protective mucosal immunity at the site of infection, and systemic immunity. - Peptide epitope antigens.
 Short peptides of linear epitopes are easiest to procure or produce, and are predicted to function best without specific structural constraints.
 These can be mined from a rich literature, or produced de novo.
 Antigens for incorporation into a vaccine can be produced synthetically or as recombinant expression proteins. - Booster schedule.
 Allows use of intranasal delivery and a lower dose or milder adjuvant, yet has the potential to produce immune responses equivalent to a single dose of hyper-stimulatory adjuvants.

-POSSIBLE MECHANISMS OF VACCINE-ENHANCED DISEASE AND MITIGATION STRATEGIES (updated 9/30/20)
+POSSIBLE MECHANISMS OF VACCINE-ENHANCED DISEASE AND MITIGATION STRATEGIES (updated 10/14/20)

-As mentioned briefly in the section above, a small number of injected vaccines have led to vaccine-enhanced disease (VED), meaning that disease is made more serious in people who have been vaccinated, relative to unvaccinated controls.
-This has occurred in response to vaccines for respiratory syncytial virus (RSV), dengue, Zika, SARS-CoV-1, and others.
-Most of these cases involve experimental vaccines, although RSV and dengue were deployed in healthy populations.
+As mentioned briefly in the section above, a small number of injected vaccines have led to vaccine-enhanced disease (VED), meaning that disease is made more serious in people or experimental animals that have been vaccinated, relative to unvaccinated controls.
+This has occurred in response to vaccines for respiratory syncytial virus (RSV), dengue, Zika, and others.
+Some of these cases involve experimental vaccines, although RSV and dengue were deployed in healthy populations.
 Although there isn't a single accepted or proven mechanism known to cause or contribute to VED, there are historical vaccine design features and adjuvant factors that are suspected contributors.
 The RSV vaccine that caused VED in the 1960s was formalin inactivated whole virus, adjuvanted with alum.
-This vaccine triggered a weak initial immune response, and leading theoretical explanations for how it caused VED have focused on the chemical alteration of antigenic structures caused by formalin, and on the Th2 bias induced by alum.
+This vaccine triggered a weak initial immune response, and theoretical explanations for how it caused VED have focused on the chemical alteration of antigenic structures caused by formalin and on the Th2 bias induced by alum.
+Recent studies have shown that, in addition to Th2 bias, RSV VED is driven by a few factors including deficiencies in Toll-like receptor activation and CD8 response, and hyperactivation of a distinct subset of CD4 T-cells.38,39,40 Mitigation of any of these reduces or prevents VED.
 In the case of dengue virus, a second infection with a distinct dengue serotype often causes more severe disease than the first infection.
 Use of the dengue vaccine Dengvaxia similarly results in more severe disease than in unvaccinated controls, suggesting that vaccination sets up a serious subsequent infection by similar mechanisms to a prior dengue infection.